thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 be specified.
 Other key usages are set according to the intended usage of the key.

-If enrollment of new certificates uses server-side key generation, encrypted delivery of the private key is required.
-In such cases the key usage keyEncipherment or keyAgreement MUST be set because the encrypted delivery of the newly generated key involves encryption or agreement of a symmetric key.
-On-device key generation is, however, the preferred approach.

 As specified in {{IEEE-802.1AR}}, the extendedKeyUsage SHOULD NOT be present in IDevID certificates, as it reduces the utility of the IDevID.
 For locally assigned LDevID certificates to be usable with TLS,